 Free Movement of labour and capital

 Another benefit of the EU is enabling the free movement of people across borders.
 According to the European Commission, more than 15 million EU citizens have moved to other EU countries to work or to enjoy their retirement.
 British people have been able to work and retire in other countries.
-Migration from eastern Europe has helped fill in labour market vacancies, making the UK labour market more flexible.
-Migration has also helped reduce the dependency ratio, which improves the governments budgetary position.
+Migration from Eastern Europe has helped fill in labour market vacancies, making the UK labour market more flexible.
+Migration has also helped reduce the dependency ratio, which improves the government’s budgetary position.

 - Eurosceptics might argue that the free movement of labour from eastern Europe creates more problems.
-Given housing shortage, mass immigration could put strain on UK housing and aggravate issue of overcrowding
+Given housing shortage, mass immigration could put a strain on UK housing and aggravate issue of overcrowding

-Ease of Studying Abroad.
+Ease of Studying Abroad

 1.5 million young people have completed part of their studies in another Member State with the help of the Erasmus programme.
 The possibility to study abroad is considered positive by 84% of EU citizens. (benefits of EU) Higher education is important industry and source of foreign earnings, which could be compromised by leaving the EU.